| When

 • One of the important questions to decide before surgery

-with breast augmentation.
+is the size and shape you want to achieve with breast augmentation.
 A 'C' cup in one type of bra might be

 a 'D' cup in another type, so a choice